 1997-98 Finest Gold Refractor Kobe Bryant #323

-Did you know that Kobe is now the only NBA player in history to have two of his numbers retired?
+Did you know that Kobe is the first NBA player in history to have two of his numbers retired?
 That’s right, #8 and #24 are off the plate for any new Lakers player that might want to grab them.

 Here on this 1997/98 Finest Gold Refractor card, you can find a Kobe still wearing his #8 jersey, which typified the first part of Black Mamba’s career.